chadfurman/chadfurman.github.io/_posts/2015-08-13-Angular2-CMS-with-Material-Design-Lite.markdown

 Moving on.

 ### Skipping Login
-This CMS will be wide-open.
-Locally, that is.

 If you remember, we skipped auth when building our [REST API with Sails]({% post_url 2015-08-12-Sails-Javascript-REST-API-and-CRUD %}), also.
+Authentication will be left as an exercise for the reader :)

 It's easy enough to implement oauth using passport and track auth tokens along with other user information (like, for example, an admin flag).
-Maybe I'll do another article on adding oauth to an existing CMS and REST Api...
+Comment if you want a post on this?

-### Material Design Staffer Admin
+### Staffer Admin
 We just want some basic MDL classes to give us a nice little starter-form.
 We're gonna put them right into our cms-app.ts view.

 Our [API]({% post_url 2015-08-12-Sails-Javascript-REST-API-and-CRUD %}) has support for Staffers (aka `localhost:1337/staff`) and even has a convenient way for adding more during development (aka `localhost:1337/staff/create?name='any'&otherprop='more'`).
 Note that there is no schema -- a staffer is just a JSON object.

+For our CMS, we're going to want a nice tabular layout of staff members and their attributes.
+Additionally, we want a way to create new staffers as well asl update and remove existing staffers.

+### Material Design Lite: A Form
 Let's setup a basic form.
 Just a [textfield](http://www.getmdl.io/components/#textfields-section) with a label and a [submit button](http://www.getmdl.io/components/#buttons-section).

 -----